-The Commission consists of five (5) electors of the Town of Easton, appointed for 3-year terms, at least three (3) of whom shall be representative the age group concerned, and three (3) alternates in accordance with the by-laws.
+The Commission consists of five (5) electors of the Town of Easton, appointed for 3-year terms, at least three (3) of whom shall be representative the age group concerned, and three (3)

+alternates in accordance with the by-laws.
 The Municipal Agent, is appointed by the First Selectman, serves as an exofficio member of the Commission in accordance with State Statutes.
 The Municipal Agent interacts with many seniors and works very closely with the Commission.
-The current Municipal Agent is Eileen Zimmerman.
+The Municipal Agent during 2018 was Eileen Zimmerman, followed by Alison Witherbee as both Municipal Agent and Social Services Director.